beberlei/context/README.md

 A context is any PHP callable (no-base class?) that handles a use-case.
 Its execution is wrapped in a boundary.

+### Entity-Boundary-Interactor

+Pattern that describes how to seperate delivery mechanisms from model through boundaries.
+Interactors contain the behavior of the model, entity represent the static data model.

+### Data-Context-Interaction

+Pattern that helps solve the mental-model mismatch between static data and behavior.
+The Interactor from EBI-Pattern is a context that manages a use-case and the data objects are "casted into" roles containing behavior.
+This can be done through aggregation.

 ## Simple Example: Symfony View Resource Request

 In this example a domain object is fetched using a service from a locator and then